The Peanut Vendor: History

-The score and lyrics of "El manisero" were by Moises Simons (1889-1945), the Cuban son of a Spanish musician.
+The score and lyrics of "El manisero" were by Moisés Simons (1889-1945), the Cuban son of a Spanish musician.
 It sold over a million copies of sheet music for E.B.
 Marks Inc., earning $100,000 in royalties for Simons by 1943.
 Its success led to a 'rumba craze' in the US and Europe which lasted through the 1940s.
 The consequences of "The Peanut Vendor"'s success were far-reaching.

 The number was first recorded for Columbia Records in 1927 or 1928 by Rita Montaner, a leading singer and actress of the period.
 The biggest record sales for "El manisero", however, came from the recording made by Don Azpiazú and his Havana Casino Orchestra in New York in 1930 for RCA Victor.
 The vocalist was Antonio Machín, who had recorded it the year before with a sextet that he led.
 The band featured a number of other star musicians, including Julio Cueva (trumpet) and Mario Bauza (saxophone) The total copies of 78 rpm recordings sold by Victor is unknown, but the song's sales easily topped a million, a first for Cuban (or even Latin) music.

 The lyrics were in a style based on street vendors' cries, a pregón; and the rhythm was a son, so technically this was a son-pregón.
 On the record label, however, it was called a "rumba-fox trot", reflecting its Cuban origin and the 4/4 rhythm that suits the fox-trot dance.
 Thereafter, the term rhumba (the anglicized spelling of rumba) was used as a general label for Cuban music, as salsa is today, because the numerous Cuban terms were not understood abroad.
 Rhumba was easy to say and remember.